The dual tree of a recursive triangulation of the disk: Appendix: Expected value at a uniform location: Proof of Theorem

-\textsc{Asymptotic estimate for $\mu(n)$.}\ The representation for $\mu(n)=\Ec{C_n(\xi)}$ in \eqref{eq:mun} involves an alternate series and is delicate to evaluate asymptotically: although some terms are exponentially large in absolute value, we know from the combinatorial setting that $\mu(n)\le n$, so that an approach that focuses on the individual terms is bound to be rather intricate.
-For the asymptotic expansion, we will use methods based on N\"orlund--Rice integrals which is standard for the calculus of finite differences \cite{Norlund1924a,FlSe1995a,FlSe2009a}.
-We now show the asymptotic expression in \eqref{const:unif}.
+The representation for $\mu(n)=\mathbf{E} [C_n(\xi)]$ in~(\ref{eqmun}) involves an alternate series and is delicate to evaluate asymptotically: although some terms are exponentially large in absolute value, we know from the combinatorial setting that $\mu(n)\le n$, so that an approach that focuses on the individual terms is bound to be rather intricate.
+For the asymptotic expansion, we will use methods based on N\"orlund--Rice integrals which is standard for the calculus of finite differences \cite {Norlund1924a,FlSe1995a,FlSe2009a}.
+We now show the asymptotic expression in (\ref{constunif}).

-First note that, writing $\gamma=(1+\sqrt{17})/4$ and $\bar\gamma=(1-\sqrt{17})/4$, we have
+First note that, writing $\gamma=(1+\sqrt{17})/4$ and $\bar\gamma =(1-\sqrt{17})/4$, we have

-where it is understood that the last line above defines the function $f$ at the integer $k\ge 2$.
-Thus
+where it is understood that the last line above defines the function $f$ at the integer $k\ge2$.
+Thus,

-The definition of $f$ extends analytically to complex values $z$ for which none of the arguments of the Gamma functions takes a value in the non-positive integers.
-So we have so that writing
+The definition of $f$ extends analytically to complex values $z$ for which none of the arguments of the Gamma functions takes a value in the nonpositive integers.
+So, we have so that writing

 We may apply the results in Section~2 of \cite{FlSe1995a} which yield the following integral representation for $\mu(n)$